Questions? Call NCOAE Support (910) 399-8090

 We offer this course in a variety of locations and during different periods throughout the year to accommodate the destination and schedule that works best for you.
-You can explore Patagonia, Alaska, or the North Carolina at various times of the year.
+You can explore Ecuador, Alaska, or the North Carolina at various times of the year.

-If you’re looking for a longer course with more time for additional exploration and adventure, we suggest you consider joining us for an Outdoor Educator or Semester / Gap Year course.
+If you’re looking for a longer course with more time for additional exploration and adventure, we suggest you consider joining us for an 25-day or Semester / Gap Year course.
 You’ll go even more in-depth, combining the highlights of local topography, geography, and culture with our exceptional Wilderness First Responder (WFR) course.

 Your tuition with NCOAE covers all major costs related to your room, board, and lodging, except when specified in the itinerary.
 You may request an optional meal out when we are in an urban area, which you would need to pay for separately.
 Additionally, you’ll need to budget a small stipend for your personal items, including souvenirs, extra snacks, and gifts